-Note This same behavior applies to Outlook 2010 and Outlook 2013.
+Note This same behavior applies to Outlook 2010 and later versions.

 Outlook 2007 SP1 or earlierTo work around this issue in Outlook 2007 SP1 and earlier, you must create multiple distribution lists.
 Each distribution list should have no more than the maximum number of contacts, as described in the "Cause" section.
 To create multiple distribution lists, follow these steps:

 - In the Contacts folder in Outlook, open the large distribution list.